-A lot of prospective clients that come in for a free consultation with one of the licensed family law attorneys with the Law Office of Bryan Fagan, PLLC will do so with questions about their marriage.
-These folks are not necessarily looking to file for divorce but want to know whether or not an expectation that he or she has regarding their spouse specifically and marriage generally is valid.
-If you are a person who finds yourself wondering if something your spouse said or a family member told you about marriage is accurate then you ought to stick around and see if one of today’s subtopics on this subject correlates to your particular situation.
+Many prospective clients who come in for a free consultation with one of the licensed family law attorneys with the Law Office of Bryan Fagan, PLLC, will do so with questions about their marriage.
+These folks are not necessarily looking to file for divorce.
+Still, they want to know whether or not an expectation regarding their spouse specifically and marriage is valid.
+If you are a person who finds yourself wondering if something your spouse said or a family member told you about marriage is accurate, then you ought to stick around and see if one of today's subtopics on this subject correlates to your particular situation.

 Do you have to work if you are married in Texas?

-A question you may be asking is: can you force your spouse to go back to work?
-As in, can you file a lawsuit against your spouse and ask a judge to force your spouse back into the workforce?
-After all- your spouse told you that she would be the primary income earner in your marriage.
+You may be asking: can you force your spouse to go back to work?
+As in, can you file a lawsuit against your spouse and ask a judge to move your spouse back into the workforce?
+After all, your spouse told you that she would be the primary income earner in your marriage.
 Now that promise has been broken.
-What are your rights in regard to that promise?
+What are your rights regarding that promise?

-What about after a divorce- can a court force you to work in that situation?
+After a divorce, what about a court forcing you to work in that situation?

-A court cannot mandate that you find a job outside of your home after a divorce.
-However, it can make it virtually certain that you do so.
-In situations where it is determined by the judge that you owe a duty to your ex-spouse to support him or her for a period of time after the marriage then you may be essentially forced into working in order to pay spousal maintenance.
-The consequences for the failure to pay the ordered amount of spousal maintenance on a monthly basis could be being found in contempt of court.
-Fines, penalties and jail time come along with this particular finding of a court.
+A court cannot mandate that you find a job outside your home after a divorce.
+However, it can make it virtually sure that you do so.
+In situations where the judge determines that you owe a duty to your ex-spouse to support them for some time after the marriage, then you may be essentially forced into working to pay spousal maintenance.
+The consequences for the failure to pay the ordered amount of spousal maintenance every month could be found in contempt of court.
+Fines, penalties, and jail time come along with this particular finding of a court.

 Can you sue your spouse independent of a divorce lawsuit?

-Yes you and your spouse can sue one another for various causes of action.
-If you and your spouse have engaged in a financial transaction of some sort where one of you operated in bad faith then either of you may sue the other.
-Many times you can utilize this sort of premise as a “fault” that led to your divorce.
-The end result of citing a specific fault ground for your divorce may be that you are able to convince a judge to award you a disproportionate (greater than 50% share) of the community estate in your divorce.
+Yes, you and your spouse can sue one another for various causes of action.
+If you and your spouse have engaged in a financial transaction of some sort where one of you operated in bad faith, then either of you may sue the other.
+You can often utilize this premise as a "fault" that led to your divorce.
+The result of citing a specific fault ground for your divorce may be that you can convince a judge to award you a disproportionate (greater than 50% share) of the community estate in your divorce.

-If your divorce goes to trial will you be able to potentially testify against your spouse?
+If your divorce goes to trial, will you be able to testify against your spouse potentially?

-Many people are involved romantically with a partner with whom he or she is not married.
-There are various statistics out there that will tell you that this is a more common form of cohabitation than cohabiting with your spouse, at least in the United States.
+Many people are involved romantically with a partner with whom they are not married.
+Various statistics will tell you that this is a more common form of cohabitation than cohabiting with your spouse, at least in the United States.
 The law does not treat unmarried persons living together as being married.
-For instance, the laws of community property in Texas would not apply to you and your partner unless you qualify as being common law married.
-That is a topic for another blog post, however, and for the sake of clarity and brevity we will assume moving forward that you and your partner are not married- common law or otherwise.
+For instance, the community property rules in Texas would not apply to you and your partner unless you qualify as being common law married.
+That is a topic for another blog post, however, and for clarity and brevity, we will assume moving forward that you and your partner are not married- common law or otherwise.

-However, if you and your partner are willing, you can enter into an agreement regarding property that can be enforceable in a courtroom.
-This is a type of contract that would be governed in many ways by general contract law rather than the laws regarding the family.
-If you and your partner choose to agree on what bills you or your partner will pay or what share of certain property each of you own relative to the other person then a Texas court will find that to be an enforceable agreement in most circumstances.
+However, if you and your partner are willing, you can agree on property that can be enforceable in a courtroom.
+This type of contract would be governed in many ways by general contract law rather than the laws regarding the family.
+If you and your partner choose to agree on what bills you or your partner will pay or what share of specific property each of you owns relative to the other person, then a Texas court will find that to be an enforceable agreement in most circumstances.

-Keep in mind that the general guidelines that I gave in yesterday’s blog post on premarital agreements would typically hold true in a situation involving you and your unmarried partner.
+Remember that the general guidelines I gave in yesterday's blog post on premarital agreements would typically hold in situations involving you and your unmarried partner.
 It is always best for both of you to have an attorney advising you and to have that agreement put in writing.
-An oral contract may be enforceable but it is going to take time, money, and lawyering to have a court see it that way.
+An oral contract may be enforceable, but it will take time, money, and lawyering to have a court see it that way.
 There must be sufficient consideration for the agreement to be held to be valid.
-That means both sides but give and take in the agreement.
+That means both sides but give and take in the contract.

 What about an exchange of the home for support in an unmarried relationship?
 Will this be held to be valid by a court?

-From my experience and to my knowledge it is unlikely that a court would find this to be a valid agreement that is enforceable.
-You probably won’t be able to get a promise like this from your partner in writing.
-Usually this type of promise is also based on your relationship continuing.
-Fairly vague, oral promises like this are unlikely to be enforced by a court barring other circumstances that I couldn’t take into account in a blog post.
+From my experience and knowledge, it is unlikely that a court would find this a valid and enforceable agreement.
+You probably won't get a promise like this from your partner in writing.
+Usually, this type of promise is also based on your relationship continuing.
+Reasonably vague, oral promises like this are unlikely to be enforced by a court, barring other circumstances that I couldn't consider in a blog post.

-The other consideration I would want you to take in is the age old bargain of “financial support in exchange for sexual relations.”
-In my opinion it would not be a stretch for a court to assume that this was the sort of agreement that you and your partner hatched together.
-The look and the feel of it is close to something that is illegal.
+The other consideration I would want you to take in is the age-old bargain of "financial support in exchange for sexual relations."
+In my opinion, it would not be a stretch for a court to assume that this was the sort of agreement that you and your partner hatched together.
+The look and the feel of it are close to something illegal.
 Even if this was not your intent, a court could easily read this into your situation and declare the agreement void.

-All told, if you and your partner contract an exchange of property that has a specific, tangible value to it that is usually the basis for an enforceable agreement.
-Once you get into a situation where you are asking your spouse to pay you for an intangible, hard to quantify or value service then you get into the zone of unenforceability.
+All told, if you and your partner contract an exchange of property that has a specific, tangible value to it, that is usually the basis for an enforceable agreement.
+Once you get into a situation where you ask your spouse to pay you for an intangible, hard to quantify or value service, you get into the zone of unenforceability.

 Money and Marriage- tomorrow's blog post topic

-Please come on back to our blog tomorrow as we discuss the popular topic of money and marriage.
-If you are interested in learning more about the impact of these subjects on one another then you cannot do any better than that blog post.
+Please come back to our blog tomorrow to discuss the popular topic of money and marriage.
+If you are interested in learning more about the impact of these subjects on one another, then you cannot do any better than that blog post.